-Visual Studio Code 1.20 released, the maximum file size that can be saved with VSCode has changed!
+Visual Studio Code 1.20 has been released, changing the maximum file size that can be saved in VS Code!

 table of contents